KellyCHI22/JavaScript30/25-Event-Propagation/README.md

     once: true
 });
 ```
-No matter how many times we click on the button, it will only logs out "Click!!!" once.
+No matter how many times we click on the button, it will only log out "Click!!!" once.

 ![](screenshot_7.jpg)